 You can save leftover meat pasta sauce for 4-5 days in the fridge if you keep them in an airtight container.
 You can reheat via a stovetop or microwave.

 I often freeze pasta sauce.
-I love to use the super souper product above for freezing pasta sauce in easy to use portions.
+I love to use this souper cubes product above for freezing pasta sauce in easy to use portions.

 - 1 teaspoon oregano